uidaholib/documents-digital-collections-template/pages/about.md

 This collection encompasses the research-based publishing of the Idaho Agricultural Experiment Station and University of Idaho Extension since their inceptions.
 It serves as an archive of digitized historic documents and recent born-digital publications transferred by Extension to the Library for continued access and preservation.

-The most current and up-to-date publications are regularly added to [University of Idaho Extension on VERSO](https://verso.uidaho.edu/esploro/search/outputs?unit=01ALLIANCE_UID___n251742&page=1&institution=01ALLIANCE_UID&sort=date_d).
+The active and up-to-date documents are regularly added to [Extension Publications on VERSO](https://verso.uidaho.edu/esploro/search/collections/Extension-Publications/extension?institution=01ALLIANCE_UID).
 This archive is updated from VERSO annually, and may contain historic documents that have been superseded, edited, and discontinued.

 For current publication series, please visit their collection pages on VERSO: